Mrpalland/rbonsai-extended/README.md

 ## Missing Features

 `rbonsai` does not have support for loading or saving to a file as of yet.
-It also does not have support for providing your of leave characters.
+It also does not have support for providing your leaf characters.

-## Why Write This?

-I had some issues installing cbonsai on one of my machines.
-I thought it was a cool algorithm and wrote this to learn more about it.
-Additionally, I wanted to use Crossterm for something to learn more about how it works.
-I also have plans for some newer features that I will add as soon as I complete the port of the original.

-## Credits

-This project is a port of [`cbonsai`](https://gitlab.com/jallbrit/cbonsai) into Rust.
-Check it out if you want some of the missing features or would rather use the original.